 While it’s definitely desirable to have a good level of technical skill, complete fluency with a DAW or Sibelius for example is not always necessary, but we do need to be sure that you have the appropriate level of technical ability to begin the course.
 Our courses move fast and make significant demands on the students from the start.
 A certain level of competence in key technologies needs to be demonstrated so we can be reasonably sure they won’t fall behind.

-Applicants are required to have successfully completed a first degree in any subject.
+Applicants are required to have successfully completed an undergraduate degree in any subject.
 A limited number of places are available for non-degree holders– see below.
-We assume that completion of a first degree shows the applicant has the required level of academic ability to complete the course.
+We assume that completion of an undergraduate degree shows the applicant has the required level of academic ability to complete the course.
 Where applicants have been out of education for some time or come from a very different discipline, we provide additional support through one to one tutorials during their course.

 Technical Resources, Software and Hardware

 There is a minimum technical requirement to be able to complete the course.
 This is mainly a minimum computer specification and what software the applicant uses.
 Minimum specifications and software requirements are published on the website and potential students frequently contact the Course Manager to discuss their particular workflow.
 While we are not dogmatic about choose of software, there are sometimes features which will be required of which the potential student may not be aware.
 An example is support for a wide range of timecode standards including 23.98fps, frequently required I the industry and not always supported on all software platforms.

 If you realise that your technical resources are not up to the job, but plan to upgrade, then that is, within reason, perfectly acceptable.
 Many students will need funding before they can make a major purchase.
 They might want to wait to qualify for a educational discount before purchasing costly software.
 While we give them advice, ultimately however it is the student’s responsibility to ensure they have sufficient technical resources to compete the course.